mallorbc/brillibot-client/README.md

 The API is currently rate limited for public use, API keys are a possibility.

+Redeployment server side takes a few minutes, thus due to the fact that development is still ongoing, expect periodic downtime.

 ## Installation

 It is reccomended to use a venv before installing.